 Our Hackathon Rules

-We will have at least 4 members per team
+We will have between 3-5 members per team

 No code should be written before the Hackathon start.
 The only exceptions are for publicly available frameworks/APIs, open-source code that has been available for at least a month or APIs/SDKs made available by our partners.